 Data

-Our research explores into the impact of COVID-19 on capital markets in 16 countries, covering the daily data spanning from January 2 to June 30, 2020.
-These countries are divided into two distinct categories: those with a high incidence of infections (UK, Italy, Spain, Sweden, France, Germany, the U.S., and Brazil) and those with lower infection rates (New Zealand, Austria, Slovenia, Argentina, China, Taiwan, Singapore, and Israel).
-Table 1 provides a description of the variables collected for regression analysis.
-In Panel A, these variables are divided into two primary groups: pandemic impact metrics, which consist of numeric data, and pandemic response metrics, which encompass categorical data.
-The first group, pandemic impact metrics, comprises four quantitative variables, including Infections, Deaths, Recovered cases, and Tests conducted.
-The second group, pandemic impact metrics, encompasses six categorical variables representing governmental and public responses to the epidemic, such as Restrictions, Public behavior, VIP, Dealing, Education, and Working arrangements.
+Our research explores the impact of COVID-19 on the capital markets in 16 countries, covering the daily data from January 2 to June 30, 2020.
+The countries are divided into two distinct categories: those with a high incidence of infections (the UK, Italy, Spain, Sweden, France, Germany, the US, and Brazil) and those with lower infection rates (New Zealand, Austria, Slovenia, Argentina, China, Taiwan, Singapore, and Israel).
+Table 1 describes the variables collected for regression analysis.
+In Panel A, the variables are divided into two primary groups: pandemic impact metrics, which consist of numerical data, and pandemic response metrics, which encompass categorical data.
+The pandemic impact metrics comprise four quantitative variables representing the numbers of infections, deaths, recoveries, and tests conducted.
+The pandemic impact metrics comprise six categorical variables representing governmental and public responses to the epidemic, namely restrictions on movement, public compliance with government instructions, levels of infection among VIPs, positive government measures for dealing with the pandemic, restrictions in the education system, and restrictions in workplaces.

-Furthermore, in Panel B, a detailed description of four calculated metrics is presented to enhance the robustness and reliability of the regression results obtained from the initial variables.
-These metrics, namely DPI (Deaths per infection ratio), RPI (Recoveries per infection ratio), TPI (Tests per infection ratio), and TPD (Tests per death ratio), contribute to a more comprehensive data evaluation.
-Detailed data sources for the generation of these variables are available in Appendix A.
+Panel B provides a detailed description of four calculated metrics to enhance the robustness and reliability of the regression results obtained from the initial variables.
+These metrics (DPI, RPI, TPI, and TPD) contribute to a more comprehensive data evaluation.
+Detailed data sources for their generation are available in Appendix A.

-Table 1: Overview of the explanatory variables
+Table 1: Overview of explanatory variables